-Executive Director John Tierney was asked to help introduce a bill by Sen. Ed Markey (D-MA) and Rep. Ted Lieu (D-CA) regarding No First Use policy.
+Executive Director John Tierney was asked to help introduce a bill by Sen. Ed Markey (D-MA) and Rep. Ted Lieu (D-CA).
 The full text of his remarks is below.

 “The last time this bill was introduced, it was bipartisan in nature, and this one should be, too.